txdev/nuage_shim/doc/gluon_api_spec.rst

   get_one: "rule:admin_or_owner"
   update: "rule:admin_or_network_owner"

-.. _AttributesDef:

 AttributesDef
 +++++++++++++
 .. csv-table::
    :header: "Pattern Field", "Type", "Required", "Description"
-   :widths: 6, 5, 3, 20
+   :widths: 10, 5, 3, 20

-   {name}, AttributeSchemaDef_,  true, Field/Value Attribute definitions
+   [_a-zA-Z][_a-zA-Z0-9]*, AttributeSchemaDef_,  true, Field/Value Attribute definitions

 The AttributesDef allows one or more attributes to be specified for the object.
-The *{name}* should be a lowercase with no spaces.

-.. _AttributeSchemaDef:
+The field name should follow the lexical definitions for a Python identifier.

 **Example**